Last updated on June 23rd, 2024 at 02:57 am

 Before replacing the whole fixture, some troubleshooting and DIY repairs are worth trying to get your motion sensor light working properly again.

-How To Troubleshooting Motion Sensor Light Won’t Turn Off
+How To Troubleshooting Motion Sensor Light Not Turning Off

 Checking Basic Functions

-When troubleshooting a motion sensor light that won’t turn off, the first things to check are the basic functions of the light fixture.
+When troubleshooting a motion sensor light not turning off, the first things to check are the basic functions of the light fixture.

 Start with simple solutions before assuming the sensor is broken.